pletfix/docs/en/plugins.md

             |-routes.php
 </pre>

-Note, the default routes of the plugin could be overridden by the application's `config/boot/routes.php` file.
+Note, the default routes of the plugin could be overwritten by the application's `config/boot/routes.php` file.

-Read chapter [HTTP Routing](routing) for more details about routing.
+Read chapter [HTTP Routing](routing) for more details on routing.

 <a name="services"></a>
 ### Services

-You should the services, which are provide by the plugin, into the [Dependency Injection Container](di).
+You should set the services, which are provided by the plugin, into the [Dependency Injection Container](di).
-As like the services of the Application, you may register the services in the Plugin's `config/services.php` file.
+As like the services of the application, you may register the services in the Plugin's `config/services.php` file.

 <pre class="tree">
 |-workbench/